Lariisssa/ai_rag_agent/README.md

+## THIS IS A WORK IN PROGRESS PROJECT

 # RAG PDF/Web QA

 End-to-end Retrieval-Augmented Generation system for answering questions based on uploaded PDFs and (optionally) web results.
 It includes: